mcda-TU/CST255-WebsiteProject/README.md

 - Added padding & margins for paragraphs and headers to improve negative space between elements.
 - Added radius to image files to improve their appearance.
 - Set x-overflow to hidden to remove the horizontal scroll bar.
-HTML updtes include rearranging some image files on the 'Hobbies' page and correcting a few spelling errors.
+HTML updates include rearranging some image files on the 'Hobbies' page and correcting a few spelling errors.

 Update on 7/25/26:
 Primarily updated the CSS file.
 Changes include: